-PHAR-3217 Top 200 Drugs II (1)
+PHAR-3217 Top 200 Drugs II

 A basic overview of the top 200+ most frequently prescribed medications for first year Pharmacy students.
 Important topics such as classification, brand name, generic name, important dosage forms and strengths, and advice for the patient will be covered.
-An overview of medical terminology will also be covered on a self-paced learning system.